Dingyijiang1/PeterJiangDingyi.github.io/_pages/about.md

 - *2023.05*: &nbsp;🔥Complete my one-semester exchange program at HKUST!
 - *2023.05*: &nbsp; Finish our college Innovative project *Intelligent Visualization of the Attributes of the Global Burden of Disease*, which has been recognized with a municipal award!
 - *2023.05*: &nbsp; Achieved a full score on the final project presentation *Improvement of the state-of-the-art graph neural transformer model* for the postgraduate course *Advanced Deep Learning Architectures and their Applications* with groupmate Martin Rektoris, instructed by Dr. Qifeng Chen at HKUST!
 - *2023.01*: &nbsp; Begin my exchange program at HKUST.
-I enrolled in AI-related courses, including the undergraduate course *Large-Scale Deep Perception, Localization, and Planning for Autonomous Vehicles* and the Postgraduate courses *Advanced Deep Learning Architectures and their Applications*, *Computer Vision*.
+I enrolled in AI-related courses, including the undergraduate course *Large-Scale Deep Perception, Localization, and Planning for Autonomous Vehicles* and the Postgraduate course *Advanced Deep Learning Architectures and their Applications*, *Computer Vision*.
 - *2022.12*: &nbsp;🔥 Received a nomination to attend an academic exchange program at HKUST.
 It is an exceptional privilege to be one of the two nominees from Tianjin University!
 - *2022.09*: &nbsp; Become a  research assistant of the "Intelligent Fire Protection" project led by Prof. Liu Yang at Tianjin University.
 In this project, I am responsible for developing AI algorithms.
-- *2022.04*: &nbsp; Appointed as the leader of the "Intelligent Visualization of the Attributes of the Global Burden of Disease" innovative project, which is supervised by Dr Jie Li.
+- *2022.04*: &nbsp; Appointed as the leader of the "Intelligent Visualization of the Attributes of the Global Burden of Disease" innovative project, which is supervised by Dr. Jie Li.
 - *2022.04*: &nbsp; Joined the Visualization Lab at Tianjin University, which is under the supervision of Dr. Jie Li.